Header Banner

-How To: Tie a tie with the 'Christensen' (aka 'Cross') knot
+How to Tie a tie with the 'Christensen' (aka 'Cross') knot

 This knot belongs to a bygone race and is one of the last remaining examples of old tie knotting.
 The knot was called "Christensen" due to its 1917 publishing in a catalog on behalf of the Swedish tie-maker Amanda Christensen.
 Its secret is not explained in any of the manuals of its time, and only in recent years has there been a renewed interest in the knot, and an explanation on how to tie it.